mendix/docs/content/en/docs/appstore/modules/document-generation.md

     6. Click **Save**.
 The **/docgen/** path is added to the list.
     7. Restart your application for the new request handler to take effect.

-##### 3.2.2 Register your app
+##### 3.2.2 Register Your App {#register-app}

 1. Sign in to the app environment you want to register.
+2. Add the snippet **Snip_AppRegistration** to a page that is accessible to admin users in your app.
+3. Enable the scheduled event **SE_AccessToken_Refresh** to automatically refresh the access token that is used to secure access to the Document Generation cloud service.
-2. Navigate to the page that contains the ‘Snip_AppRegistration’ snippet (see step 5 of section '2.
-Installation' above).
+4. Navigate to the page that contains the **Snip_AppRegistration** snippet.
-3. Follow the steps on the page to register your app environment.
+5. Follow the steps on the page to register your app environment.

 ## 4 Usage